 North Florida Transportation Planning Organization.
-This subtask is anticipated to be completed through the us
+This subtask is anticipated to be completed through the use of a consultant.

-To provide an annual audit of the North Florida TPO to demonstrate compliance with federal and state regulations regarding the mana of FHWA (PL), FTA 5306(d) and FDOT funds.
+To provide an annual audit of the North Florida TPO to demonstrate compliance with federal and state regulations regarding the management and expenditure of FHWA (PL), FTA 5306(d) and FDOT funds.